MAXDOP Advisor - SQLYARD Tools

 MAXDOP Advisor

-Disclaimer: This tool provides recommendations based on the inputs you supply and established SQL Server guidance from Microsoft and the DBA community.
-It is not a substitute for professional analysis of your specific environment.
-Always test sp_configure changes in a non-production environment first.
-Review any changes with a senior DBA or architect before applying to production systems.
-Results depend entirely on the accuracy of the data you provide.
+Disclaimer: This tool provides recommendations based on the inputs you supply and established SQL Server guidance.
+It is not a substitute for professional analysis of your environment.
+Always test sp_configure changes in non-production first.
+Review with a senior DBA before applying to production.
+Results depend on the accuracy of the data you provide.

 Server Hardware

-Total physical cores across all sockets.
-Run this query: SELECT cpu_count / hyperthread_ratio AS physical_cores FROM sys.dm_os_sys_info;
+Total physical cores across all sockets: SELECT cpu_count / hyperthread_ratio AS physical_cores FROM sys.dm_os_sys_info;

 Total logical processors including hyperthreading: SELECT cpu_count FROM sys.dm_os_sys_info;

-Number of NUMA nodes on the server: SELECT COUNT(DISTINCT memory_node_id) FROM sys.dm_os_memory_nodes WHERE memory_node_id != 64;
+Number of NUMA nodes: SELECT COUNT(DISTINCT memory_node_id) FROM sys.dm_os_memory_nodes WHERE memory_node_id != 64;

 Version affects default MAXDOP behavior: SELECT @@VERSION;